 The awards are open to those working in the UK games industry.
 Please get in touch with our team if you have any queries about the suitability of your nominee and the appropriate category for them.

-We’d like to thank our sponsors for this year’s event, without which it would not be possible: Rare, Facebook Gaming, Unity, EA, Creative Assembly, Hangar 13 and OPM Jobs.
+We’d like to thank our sponsors for this year’s event, without which it would not be possible: Rare, Facebook Gaming, Unity, EA, Amiqus, Creative Assembly, Hangar 13, OPM Jobs and Splash Damage.

 AWARD CATEGORIES 2020